nlkitai/nlux/pipeline/npm/core/README.md

 ## And The Result Is ✨

-An AI chatbot, experienced in personal finance, that can give your users sound, tailored financial advice:
+An AI chatbot, powered by LangChain, that can understand and respond to user messages:

 [![NLUX AiChat Component](https://nlux.ai/images/demos/chat-convo-demo-fin-advisor.gif)](https://nlux.ai)